 Once you’ve found a few good candidates, call their office to talk with their staff.
 They can help answer any questions you may have, including after-hour health concerns, cancelation policies or who covers for that doctor when they are not available.

 5. Visit doctors

-Once you’ve narrowed down your top candidate, consider scheduling a meeting with the doctor to go over your medical history and discuss your health concerns.
+Once you’ve narrowed down your top candidate, consider scheduling a meeting — or a virtual appointment — with the doctor to go over your medical history and discuss your health concerns.
 This will also give you a chance to ask questions and determine your comfort level with him or her.
 Trust your gut – if things felt off, you may want to keep looking.
 But if you felt the doctor listened carefully to you, let you ask questions, spent enough time with you and ultimately made you feel comfortable, you may have met your match.